Attributes

 We can change the behaviour of our elements using HTML attributes.
 These go inside the first angled braces.

-For example, here is a hyperlink (a stands for anchor, which was the old name for a hyperlink):
+For example, here is a hyperlink (<a> stands for anchor, which was the old name for a hyperlink):

 <a href="http://www.google.com">Link to Google</a>

 Whoa there mister, that’s a funny looking opening <a> tag.
 Yes, it has extra text inside it to say where the link should point to.
 We call this an Attribute.

-The <a> tag has always has an href attribute to say where it should point to.
+The <a> tag must have an href attribute to say where it should point to, otherwise it can’t work and will just sit there crying.
 We’ve put the place we want the link to link to right there inside the <a> tag.
 It’s an href attribute that tells the <a> tag how to work.

 Exercise - Attributes